I have never understood birthday celebrations. What are you really celebrating?

 The same birthday, a different celebration

 Birthdays can have relevance.
 They should represent the number of times the earth has orbited the sun since your birth during which others have contributed to your existence.
-The earth and millions of humans and other animals who, willing or unwillingly, have sacrificed their lives to enable it.
+The earth and millions of humans and other animals who sacrificed, willing or unwillingly, their lives to enable it.
 The family that devoted time and effort over many of their birthdays to create a world you can enjoy.
 The friends who care for you and bring colour to your world.

 Birthdays offer an opportunity to be grateful for all of this.
 Spending a day to reflect intently on this will likely also bring more happiness than any other gift (a Harvard study).
 This is something I have observed in Dutch culture as I am working in Amsterdam.
 Here, on your birthday, the expectation is for the birthday person to bring in a cake for everyone else to enjoy, quite literally as it was not vegan!
 This fantastic tradition is something to build on to create a birthday celebration full of gratitude.